open-zaak/open-zaak/docs/installation/deployment/single_server.rst

 Create the ``vars/open-zaak.yml`` file - you can find an example in ``vars/open-zaak.yml.example``.
-Generate a secret key using the `django secret key generator`_ and put the value between single quotes.
+Generate a secret key using the `Django secret key generator`_ and put the value between single quotes.

 Configure the host by creating the ``hosts`` file from the example: